netdata/netdata/collectors/python.d.plugin/dovecot/README.md

 Provides statistics information from Dovecot server.

-Statistics are taken from dovecot socket by executing `EXPORT global` command.
+Statistics are taken from Dovecot socket by executing `EXPORT global` command.
-More information about dovecot stats can be found on [project wiki page.](http://wiki2.dovecot.org/Statistics)
+More information about Dovecot stats can be found on [project wiki page.](http://wiki2.dovecot.org/Statistics)

-Module isn't compatible with new statistic api (v2.3), but you are still able to use the module with Dovecot v2.3 by following [upgrading steps.](https://wiki2.dovecot.org/Upgrading/2.3).
+Module isn't compatible with new statistic API (v2.3), but you are still able to use the module with Dovecot v2.3 by following [upgrading steps.](https://wiki2.dovecot.org/Upgrading/2.3).

 **Requirement:**